mnzaki/coolsoft-13-wiki/Configuring-Your-Environment.md

 Now in sublime, go to `Preferences -> Package Control`.
 Click on `Install Package`.
 Wait for it to load.
 Now type `BeautifyRuby` into the search box that appears and click on `BeautifyRuby` when it is filtered out.
 Wait for it to install (there's a progress indicator at the bottom left in the status bar).
 Once done, restart sublime.

+Repeat this process for the `Sass` Sublime plugin, to get full highlighting and indentation for `.css.scss` (sass) files.

 Now when you are editing any ruby file (including ERB!) all you have to do is press `Ctrl-Alt-k` or `Ctrl-Cmd-k` on Mac OS and all your ruby gets formatted beautifully!

 **NOTE**: if you are on windows, look at this for setting up `BeautifyRuby` properly: https://github.com/CraigWilliams/BeautifyRuby#key-binding